Why employees make security mistakes

 Working from home is on the rise due to COVID-19, and an environment shared with other family members and children can lead to not paying proper attention.

 Employees often believe the link they are clicking is genuine because it is:

 - Corporate – The email used the details of people who hold high positions within the company, and sending an email in their name often distracts employees from realising that the email address is different

 - Branded – They thought it was from a trusted brand

 The importance of cybersecurity training

-By taking the time to train your employees in risk management, you need to not only train them, but put process in place that are easy to follow. contact us to learn more about educating your workforce on cybersecurity.
+By taking the time to train your employees in risk management, you need to not only train them but put processes in place that is easy to follow.
+Contact us to learn more about educating your workforce on cybersecurity.